 Nature and nurture

 Here the city is conceived as a living thing, an ecology no less sublime than a Romantic forest or a mountain range, a site of perpetual conflict between constructed urban spaces and a nature ever ready to encroach and reclaim.
-Foxx notices the overgrown grass verge, the weed in the crack in the wall, the flowers spreading through an abandoned industrial zone, the birds nesting in the office towers.
+Foxx notices the overgrown grass verge, the weed in the crack in the wall, the flowers spreading through an abandoned industrial zone, the birds nesting in the victoria office space.

 In London Overgrown nature is no longer an uninvited guest on the periphery, but at the very heart of the city, as integral to its design as concrete, steel or glass.
 The music’s luminous electronic textures communicate the experience of gliding above verdant city streets suffused with a soft green ambience, shafts of sunlight streaming through gaps in the foliage, the hum of city life mingling with birdsong, clouds drifting silently above.